 I used to work in a cross-functional team with fellow designers, analytics, engineers, and business owners.
 In that role, I got to be part of the entire process, starting from researching real service users and identifying problems, all the way to testing ideas and delivering the final solution.
 During the work, I performed well and started to take on the role of a Senior Designer.

 My main tasks during the project were:

-Define the design principles for the project and create the first design system in the company.
+Define the project's design principles and create the company's first design system.

 Design two web applications focused on cargo owners and shippers.